shahzaibekram/web/README.md

 ## Prerequisites
 Make sure you have Docker installed on your system.
 If not, you can download and install it from the official Docker website.

-## Installation
-Make sure you have Docker installed on your system.
-If not, you can download and install it from the official Docker website.

 ## Running the Web Application Locally
 **TODO LIST:**